Overmiind/Puppeteer-sharp-extra/README.md

 ### StealthPlugin

-StealthPlugin and the related plugins are made for evading detection, usually by injecting scripts at specific times at which websites try to detect bots.
+Stealth related plugins are made for evading detection, usually by injecting scripts at specific times at which websites try to detect bots.

-`StealthPlugin` specifically doesn't do much by itself but is a requirement for most other related plugins as it injects utility functions that the other plugins use.
-As such it should be registered first (A runtime exception will be thrown if a plugin requiring `StealthPlugin` is registered before `StealthPlugin`)

 The available evasion plugins are the following: `ChromeAppPlugin`, `ChromeSciPlugin`, `CodecPlugin`, `ContentWindowPlugin`, `EvasionPlugin`, `HardwareConcurrencyPlugin`, `LanguagesPlugin`, `LoadTimesPlugin`, `OutDimensionsPlugin`, `PermissionsPlugin`, `StackTracePlugin`, `UserAgentPlugin`, `VendorPlugin`, `WebDriverPlugin`, `WebGLPlugin`.